React-Web-Apps-Boilerplates/redux-saga/README.md

-# React-Redux-Saga-BoilerPlate
+# Redux-Saga-BoilerPlate
-Boiler plate for a react project with following configurations:
+Boiler plate for a CRA project with following packages configured:
   - redux
   - saga